<img alt src="https://secure.intelligence-enterprise.com/786296.png" style="display:none;">

 In fact, eSIM is a technology that can be present regardless of form factor.
 Take the relatively new iPhone XR for example, it accommodates a removable SIM but also has an eSIM service built-in, allowing users to purchase a plan from another carrier and use it alongside their contracted calls, messaging and data plan.

-To sum it up, eUICC is the software that allows a SIM to provision mobile network operators remotely, while eSIM is the whole service ecosystem.
-Neither is connected to the MFF2 form factor.
+In summary, eUICC is the software enabling a SIM to remotely provision mobile network operators, whereas eSIM represents the entire service ecosystem.
+Both are independent of the MFF2 form factor.

 What does eUICC do that a UICC can’t?